 From any search results of legislation or member profiles, select the filter "Subject-Policy Area."
 Or, go to the Advanced Searches and select a policy area, click Apply, and then add other requirements, such as selecting particular Congressional sessions.
 See more guidance on how to Find Bills by Subject and Policy Area.

 The U.S. Congress passes legislation establishing objectives and mandates, funding, etc. Each piece of newly-enacted legislation may affect the laws already in place by adding new language, amending existing language, reordering language, or deleting language.
-The process by which legislation happens has many steps, and publications are produced at various steps.
-The publications can provide useful insight into the objectives and challenges for a program you are researching.
+The process by which legislation happens has many steps, and the publications produced at various steps can provide useful insight into the objectives and challenges for a program you are researching.

 Explanations of the legislative process and the publications produced at different steps are available from the Congress (see links from https://www.senate.gov/reference/Index/Legislation.htm, but my favorite source is "How a Bill Becomes a Law" from ProQuest.
 Click on any step in the process for an explanation.

 Details about federal legislation: How might you find enabling legislation for a program?